How When and Where Class 8

 How to Periodicise?

 James Mill, a Scottish economist and political philosopher published a 3 volume work in 1817, titled A History of British India.
-Mill, in his book, divided the history of India into 3 phases – Hindu, Muslim and British.
+In his book, Mill divided India’s history into 3 phases – Hindu, Muslim and British.
 Mill in his book was of the opinion that Asian societies were at a lower level of civilization than Europe.
 According to him, before the British era, India was ruled by Hindu and Muslim despots.
 It was riddled with religious intolerance, caste taboos, and superstitious practices that dominated social life.
 According to him, it was British rule that led to the civilization of India and furthered progress and civilization.
 Indian history is also divided into ancient, medieval, and modern.

 What is Colonial?